 Made with a rich buttery shortbread crust instead of pie crust and topped with a chewy and sweet caramel-like pecan topping makes for a crunchy, chewy, decadent treat.

-These bars are great any time of the year, in my books, so don’t feel you need to wait for the holidays to make them.
+In my books, these bars are great any time of the year, so don’t feel you need to wait for the holidays to make them.
 They will keep for a few days in the fridge and a few months in the freezer.

 Cut these bars into small squares if you are looking to feed a big crowd.